cristianochesi/e-MGs/README.md

 ------------------
 - lexicon should be implemented using TRIE-like structure (Chesi 2019, Stabler 2013)
 - memory structure should be implemented using TRIE-like structure <- blocking RelM full measure implementation
-- Constituency tree must be created by (deep)copying nodes: features are destroyed when succesfull structure building operations apply, then in this format the node is a bit "flat" and dependency-like (index tell us in which order the items are placed)
+- Constituency tree must be created by (deep)copying nodes: features are destroyed when successful structure building operations apply, then in this format the node is a bit "flat" and dependency-like (index tell us in which order the items are placed)
-- parameterization must be fully expanded (antilocality, late expansion, pied-piping and expectation stacking, see Chesi & Brattico 2018)
+- parameterization must be fully expanded (anti-locality, pied-piping and expectation stacking, see Chesi & Brattico 2018)